bobericksonjr89/drop-down-project/README.md

 };
 ```

-- import dropBox function and stylesheet, and call it in your javascript
+- import dropDown function and stylesheet, and call it in your javascript

 ```
 import { dropDown } from "@bobericksonjr89/drop-down/dropdown.js";
 import "@bobericksonjr89/drop-down/dropdown.css";

-dropBox();
+dropDown();

 ```